Cyprus sees Greek vote easing its path to aid

 No application to the EU had yet been submitted, and any bid would look at overall needs of the economy, Shiarly said.
 Cyprus was not seeking new funds to cover its fiscal needs which are covered by current loans though Shiarly did not rule out any aid may not be restricted just to the banking sector.

-"Time is pressing, we are counting the hours before June 30, and the last time I checked there are 278 hours within which we must arrange the recapitalisation of the banks," he said.
+"Time is pressing, we are counting the hours before June 30, and the last time I checked there are 278 hours within which we must arrange the recapitalization of the banks," he said.

 Christofias, the EU's only Communist leader, is keen to avoid the fiscal and regulatory conditions that the European Union attaches to its bailout funds.
 In particular, Cyprus jealously guards its 10 percent corporate tax rate, the EU's lowest, which attracts offshore investment.